haiquangtran/Exam-Notes/AZURE-WEBSERVICES.md

 - **Entity Framework**
 - **ADO.NET**
   - Designed to support large loads and to excel at security, scalability, flexibility, and dependability.
   - Has a bias toward a disconnect model.
-For example, when using individual commands such as INSERT, UPDATE, or DELETE Statements, you simply open a connection to the database, execute the command, then close the connection as quickly as possible etc. Use local version then push changes back to DB.
+For example, when using individual commands such as INSERT, UPDATE, or DELETE Statements, you simply open a connection to the database, execute the command, then close the connection as quickly as possible etc. On the query side, use a select and close the connection, using only the local version then push changes back to DB.
+  - Take advantage of the benefits of ADO.NET by minimizing unnecessary connections to the database.
+If you open it, you should close it.
+Close() should be in the finally block of a try/catch/finally.
   - **Connected vs Disconnected Model**
     - Connections are expensive for a RDBMS to maintain.
 (Consumes processing and networking resources, and DB's can only maintain finite number of connections at once).
-Keeping connections closed and opening them only for short perods will help mitigate many of database-focused performance problems.
+Also connections can hold locks on data, causing concurrency problems.
+Keeping connections closed and opening them only for short periods will help mitigate many of database-focused performance problems.
     - To improve efficiency, ADO.NET uses connection pooling.
 Since ADO.NET opens and closes connections at a high rate, the minor overheads in establishing connection and cleaning up a connection begin to affect performance.
 Connection pooling helps combat this problem.
     - Connection Pooling
       - Creates a few connections (let's say 50).